top of page

 The reason a drug and alcohol evaluation is required by a judge is because it will affect the nature of sentencing - making it important to take the DUI evaluation seriously.
 Illinois wants to know the extent of the alcohol and or drug use and its associated risk to current/future public safety.

-The DUI evaluation will take into account several things, including whether there are other prior DUIs, the blood alcohol content at time of arrest, and whether the individual meets the DSM-5 criteria for substance abuse.
+A DUI Evaluation is completed with a licensed DUI professional.
+Evaluations are confidential, in an interview-style one on one setting, and they take about an hour.
+The evaluation will take into account several things, including whether there are other prior DUIs, the blood alcohol content at time of arrest, and whether the individual meets the DSM-5 criteria for substance abuse.

 Each risk level carries a different set of recommendations for treatment, and the treatment must be completed to fulfill court requirements.
 At a very minimum, an individual will be required to attend 10 hours of risk education classes.